Xenonyy/ReactChatApp/README.md

 Upon visiting you can select your username, and chat with any other people who join, in a single, public chatroom.

 Main features include:
-- Complete mobile optimization with added features
+- Mobile optimization with added features
 - Real-time messaging
 - Showing in real-time if a user is typing
 - Custom usernames